duneroadrunner/SaferCPlusPlus/index.md

 ### TXScopeAnyPointer, TXScopeAnyConstPointer, TAnyPointer, TAnyConstPointer
 "Any" pointers are also “chameleon” (type-erased) pointers that behave similarly to poly pointers.
 One difference is that unlike poly pointers which can only be directly constructed from a finite set of pointer types, "any" pointers can be constructed from almost any kind of pointer.
 But poly pointers can be constructed from "any" pointers, so indirectly, via "any" pointers, pretty much any type of pointer converts to a poly pointer too.
 In particular, if you wanted to pass a pointer generated by [`make_pointer_to_member_v2()`](#make_pointer_to_member_v2) to a function that takes a poly pointer, you would first need to wrap it an "any" pointer.
 This is demonstrated in the [scope poly pointer](#txscopepolypointer-txscopepolyconstpointer) usage example.

 "Any" pointers can also be used as function arguments.
+The contained pointer's original value can be recovered using the [`maybe_any_cast<>()`](https://github.com/duneroadrunner/SaferCPlusPlus/blob/master/README.md#anys) template function.
 The choice between using poly pointers versus "any" pointers is similar to the choice between [`std::variant` and `std::any`](http://www.boost.org/doc/libs/1_63_0/doc/html/variant/misc.html#variant.versus-any).

 ### pointer_to()